ericmatte/ad-media-lights-sync/README.md

 ## Prerequisites

-In order for this app to work, you need to add the `py3-pillow` and `Pillow` packages to the config of your AppDaemon 4 Supervisor add-on:
+In order for this app to work, you need to add `py3-pillow` and `Pillow` to the config of your AppDaemon 4 Supervisor add-on:

 ```yaml
 system_packages: